 Wei Wuxian’s fists clenched even tighter.
 His nails bit into his palms almost strongly enough to draw blood.

 She didn’t know, he tried to reason himself despite the anger and betrayal now aching in his throat.
-Jiang Yanli had no idea, and neither did Jiang Cheng, of how much he hated the Lotus Pier’s omega house.
-Neither of them knew the pain that his days of heat brought.
-Neither of them could understand the sheer terror that the sight of the house dragged up in him—the constant, haunting knowledge that had Jiang Fengmian not made the choices he did, Wei Wuxian would have grown up knowing nothing but the inside of that sad and lonely place.
+Jiang Yanli had no idea, and neither did Jiang Cheng, of how much he hated the Lotus Pier’s kunze house.
+Neither of them knew the pain that his days of fever brought.
+Neither of them could understand the sheer terror that the sight of the house dragged up in him—the constant, haunting knowledge that had Jiang Fengmian not made the choices he did, Wei Wuxian would have grown up knowing nothing but the inside of that derelict place.

 Neither of them could understand how much he feared being locked up after learning how to fly.

-He saw in Jiang Yanli’s face that her plea was only out of worry.
-He saw in Jiang Cheng only anger, and that this anger was not directed at him but at the despicable man standing before them all.
-The pretty woman who had clung to him during the speeches had joined them, her whole body plastered against Wen Chao’s side, her beta-scent filling Wei Wuxian’s nose with mildew.
+He saw in Jiang Yanli’s face that her plea was only out of worry, and he saw in Jiang Cheng only anger, and that this anger was not directed at him but at the despicable man standing before them all.
+The pretty woman who had clung to him during the speeches had joined them, her whole body plastered against Wen Chao’s side, her zhongyong-scent filling Wei Wuxian’s nose with mildew.

 “You two go ahead,” he said.
 He didn’t know by which miracle he managed to smile, but the relief on Jiang Yanli’s face was worth the lie.
 “Go on, then.
 I’ll see you tomorrow.”

 It was Jiang Cheng’s turn to speak.
 “You must let me accompany—”

 “I don’t need watching over,” Wei Wuxian cut him off.